 Tracy has worked for over a decade to reimagine the role of the capital markets in enabling social progress.
 Building on the work of Social Finance UK, Tracy co-founded Social Finance in 2011 with Sir Ronald Cohen and David Blood to launch the Social Impact Bond field in the United States.
 In the early years, Social Finance led the development of the Pay For Success ecosystem, including the passage of historic federal legislation in 2018.
 The firm became a fund manager in 2019 to launch the Career Impact Bond to improve economic mobility, and the Dreamers Graduate Loan Program to support DACA recipients pursuing professional degrees.
 Social Finance also develops recoverable grant platforms for donor-advised funds (DAFs), aiming to unlock the $200+ billion in DAF assets toward greater social impact.
-To date, Social Finance has mobilized over $350 million to drive measurable, improved outcomes in education, economic mobility, health, and housing.
+Through its impact finance and advisory work, Social Finance has mobilized over $350 million in new investments to deliver measurable outcomes in education, economic mobility, health, and housing.

 Prior to Social Finance, Tracy was a Managing Director for eleven years at The Parthenon Group, where she established and led the Nonprofit Practice and worked with foundations and NGOs to accomplish their missions in the U.S. and globally.
 Tracy also worked at Wellington Management Company and McKinsey & Company.